DexterLex98/Powershell-Cave/README.md

 The above example demonstrates how to execute the script.
 - Note: **If you're having issue running the script run it using `powershell.exe -ExecutionPolicy bypass` the following will help user run scripts**

+## Recommendation
+Executing the script with administrator privs is preferred since some of the Logs are require the neccessary access